paritytech/polkadot/node/overseer/orchestra/README.md

-# overseer pattern
+# orchestra

-The overseer pattern is a partial actor pattern
+The orchestra pattern is a partial actor pattern, with a global orchestrator regarding relevant work items.

 ## proc-macro